rgibson2/pychell_rvs/README.rst

 Getting Started
 ===============

 Below is a quick-start guide which fits 5 nights (30 spectra) of Barnard's Star spectra using spectra from the iSHELL spectrograph.
+The wavelength solution and LSF are obtained from a methane gas cell, which are provided in default_templates.
+Open a terminal in the examples/gj699_ishell/ directory.
+Run

+``python gj699_ishell_example.py.``